tanveer19/template-react-tailwindcss/README.md

-Initial project setup with tailwindcss
+Initial project setup with vite and tailwindcss

+Date: 02.02.24